aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 **Time:** 10 minutes.
 Practice 3.
 Fast, no lecture.

 1. **2 minutes.** Team in a line.
 Coach gives signs, players call out the meaning.
 Then call individuals.
-2. **4 minutes.** Runners go one at a time from first on a simulated release and slide into second.
+2. **4 minutes.** Runners go one at a time from first on a simulated release and stop on second under control.
 3. **4 minutes.** Runner at third reads a caught ball or a ball that gets past.

 Ask instead of telling.
 "You are on third, the catcher catches it, what do you do?" beats explaining it again.
 If they can answer it, they know it.